 The Target Group and the abrdn Group currently operate as two separate and independent businesses, and abrdn intends to continue to operate the Target Group business as a discrete consumer-focused business within the abrdn Group.
 The activities of the Target Group and the abrdn Group are subject to laws regarding the prevention of money laundering, tax evasion, the financing of terrorism and bribery.
-The abrdn Group's and the Target Group's monitoring of compliance with such laws requires significant technical capabilities. abrdn's intention to continue to operate the Target Group business as a discrete consumer-focused business within the abrdn Group may have the effect that the Enlarged Group's compliance policies and procedures could deviate from the abrdn Group may prove to be inadequate to discharge the compliance requirements in relation to these laws.
+The abrdn Group's and the Target Group's monitoring of compliance with such laws requires significant technical capabilities. abrdn's intention to continue to operate the Target Group business as a discrete consumer-focused business within the abrdn Group may have the effect that the Enlarged Group's compliance policies and procedures could deviate from the abrdn Group's current compliance policies and procedures or that the policies and processes of the Enlarged Group may prove to be inadequate to discharge the compliance requirements in relation to these laws.
 Any such consequential deviations or inadequacies may have adverse consequences, including sanctions, fines, penalties and reputational damage, all of which could have a material adverse effect on the Target Group and, following Completion, the Enlarged Group's business, results of operations, financial condition and/or prospects.